ROCm/rocm-install-on-linux/docs/reference/system-requirements.rst

 .. [#sles-db-700] SLES 15 SP7 is supported on all AMD Instinct GPUs listed under :ref:`supported_GPUs`.
 .. [#sles-db-702] Debian 13 is supported only on AMD Instinct MI355X, MI350X, MI325X, and MI300X GPUs.
 .. [#db-710] Debian 12 are supported only on AMD Instinct MI325X, MI300X, MI300A, MI250X, MI250, and MI210 GPUs.
 .. [#rl-700] Rocky Linux 9 is supported only on AMD Instinct MI300X and MI300A GPUs.
-.. [#al-mi300x] Azure Linux 3.0 is supported only on AMD Instinct MI300X , MI210, and AMD Radeon PRO V710 GPUs.
 .. [#ol-700] Oracle Linux 10 and 9 are supported only on AMD Instinct MI355X, MI350X, MI325X, and MI300X GPUs.
 .. [#ol-mi300x] Oracle Linux 8 is supported only on AMD Instinct MI300X GPUs.